finale-lua/lua-scripts/.github/actions/get-metadata/README.md

 - Return the captured data as a JSON object
 - Perform some manipulation on the JSON (dates, string arrays, etc.)
 - Build an array of the returned JSON and save to a file

+## Caution

+`MinJWLuaVersion` and `MaxJWLuaVersion` Min/MaxJWLuaVersion are defined as numbers in Lua, but they're expected to have two decimal places -- v0.70 is not v0.7.
+A function in `parse.ts` ensures that the values will display with two decimal places.
+If there's eveer a case where the input value has more or fewer decimal places (e.g., v0.100), this will need to be revisited.